chjj/bthreads/README.md

   - `Pool#close()` (async) - Close all threads in pool, reject on errors.
   - `Pool#next()` - Return the next thread in queue (this may spawn a new thread).
-  - `Pool#terminate(callback)` - Terminate all threads in pool, optionally
-    execute a callback once `exit` has been emitted for all threads.
   - `Pool#bind(name, handler)` - Bind remote event for all threads.
   - `Pool#unbind(name, handler)` - Unbind remote event for all threads.
   - `Pool#hook(name, handler)` - Add hook handler for all threads.